tkomasa/BruteCracker/README.md

 # BruteCracker
-An educational repo for a basic brute fforce phrase guessing program.
+An educational repo for a basic brute force phrase guessing program.